Holly Hobbie (fictional character)

-Career

-Author

-Hobbie is the author of the popular Toot & Puddle children's books and the creator of the character bearing her name.

-Namesake character
+Holly Hobbie is a fictional character and children's toy created by American painter and illustrator Denise Holly Hobbie.

 Origin

 In the late 1960s, at the encouragement of her brother-in-law, Hobbie sold distinctive artwork of a cat-loving, rag dress-wearing little girl in a giant bonnet to American Greetings in Cleveland, Ohio.
 The artwork, based on Hobbie's own children and with rustic New England style of a bygone era, became popular, and her originally nameless character (identified earlier as "blue girl") became known as Holly Hobbie.
 As a contract artist, Hobbie worked with the Humorous Planning department at American Greetings under art director Rex Connors, who was responsible for launching "blue girl" as the most identifiable of the Hobbie characters.

 Doll and other product licensing

-Also working in Humorous Planning at that time (1973-74) was Bob Childers, a veteran humorous concept artist and designer.
+Also working in Humorous Planning at that time (1973–74) was Bob Childers, a veteran humorous concept artist and designer.
 Childers insisted that there should be a doll of the character.
 Since no one seemed to listen, Childers went home and, on his own time, hand-stitched the first prototype and presented it to Connors, who took the cloth doll to Tom Wilson, Creative Vice President.
 American Greetings approached Knickerbocker Toy Company concerning the Holly Hobbie license.
 In 1974, Knickerbocker Toys licensed the Holly Hobbie character for a line of rag dolls, launched in 1975.
 These were a popular toy for young American girls for several years.
 Additional products were licensed and produced, including fabrics, furniture, ceramics, games, and stationery.
 Holly Hobbie products were later marketed by American Greetings in association with Carlton Cards.

 In 1976, Coleco produced a toy oven similar to Kenner's Easy-Bake Oven called the Holly Hobbie Oven.
 It was shaped like an old-fashioned wood-powered cookstove, used an incandescent light bulb for heat, and came with packaged mixes that could also be bought separately.

 In 1980, Holly was featured in The Adventures of Holly Hobbie, a novel by Richard Dubelman.
 In this book, Holly Hobbie is a ghost who lives in a painting from 1803.
 She comes out of the painting to help a descendant, Liz Dutton, find her missing father, an archaeologist who has vanished in Guatemala.